 Q: What other services does the Anderton Centre provide:

 (all at extra cost to the standard package)

-After the assessor has debriefed the group at the end of the Qualifier, they will write a report on the DofE website.
+A: Following the assessors debrief to the group at the end of the Qualifier, a report will be submitted on the DofE website.
 This will be checked by a DofE award verifier and marked as complete.